freedomofpress/securedrop/docs/source.rst

 |Check for response|

-If a journalist has responded, his or her message will appear on the next page.
+If a journalist has responded, their message will appear on the next page.
 This page also allows you to upload another document or send another message to the journalist.
 Be sure to delete any messages here before navigating away.